Thuggonaut/42IC_Exams/README.md

 	1. Check conditions for returning 0.
 	2. `n` variable to store possible common multiples
 	3. assign to `n` the larger value between `a` and `b`
-	3. Create infinite loop, `while (1)` (because non-zero values always true)
+	4. Create infinite loop, `while (1)` (because non-zero values always true)
-		- increment `n` until a common multiple is found
+		5. increment `n` until a common multiple is found
-		- where `n` is divisble by both `a` and `b` with no remainders
+		6. where `n` is divisble by both `a` and `b` with no remainders

 ## ft_itoa
 - Account for:
 	1. `len_digits()`
 		- `len` variable to return
-		- account for a negative number
+		1. account for a negative number
-		- account for `0`
+		2. account for `0`
-		- how to iterate through each digit to retrieve the length? `n /= 10` until `n == 0`
+		3. iterate through each digit to retrieve the length? `n /= 10` until `n == 0`
 	2. `ft_itoa()`
 		- `str` variable to return
-		- account for longer integer types which int cannot cover
+		1. account for longer integer types which int cannot cover
 		- length of number is needed to allocate enough memory for the comverted string
-		- account for negative numbers, both in value, and in the string
+		2. account for negative numbers, both in value, and in the string
-		- account for if number is `0`
+		3. account for if number is `0`
-		- assign the digit value, for each string character.
+		4. assign the digit value, backwards for each string character.
 Formula:
 			- `*(str + len - 1) = n % 10 + '0'`
 			- `n /= 10`
 			- decrement `len`, assigning each digit, backwards.